-The Company has not suffered any legal action, pending or concluded, regarding alleged anti-competitive behaviour identified the risk deriving from potential contagion in the workplace.
-Measures and protocols have been identified to determine physical and social distancing, adopt Personal Protective Equipment - PPE for employees, promptly identify any cases of infection, sanitize with appropriate frequency the working places.
-In compliance with the regulatory evolution regarding the containment and management of the epidemiological emergency from COVID-19, in the week of 23 March 2020 the company's production activities were stopped and re-started on 4 identified the risk deriving from the pandemic and the global countermeasures taken (in particular the so called "lockdown") on the demand of the reference market, on the production continuity of its customers and suppliers.
+- identified the risk deriving from potential contagion in the workplace.
+Measures and protocols have been identified to determine physical and social distancing, adopt Personal Protective Equipment PPE for employees, promptly identify any cases of infection, sanitize with appropriate frequency the working places.
+In compliance with the regulatory evolution regarding the containment and management of the epidemiological emergency from COVID-19, in the week of 23 March 2020 the company's production activities were stopped and re-started on 4 May 2020; - identified the risk deriving from the pandemic and the global countermeasures taken (in particular the so called "lockdown") on the demand of the reference market, on the production continuity of its customers and suppliers.